-But then as quickly as I get excited, I get quickly disappointed, when business owners have no idea what SEO is, or adwords, or social media marketing.
-No idea how to run a web campaign, how to add content, how to create web videos….
+But then as quickly as I get excited, I get disappointed; when business owners have no idea what SEO, Adwords or social media marketing is.
+No idea how to run a web campaign, how to add content, how to create web videos.

-Our population has 2.2 + cell phones per person.
-Over 80 million active sim card connections …
+Our population has 2.2 plus cell phones per person.
+That’s over 80 million active sim card connections.

 If data costs could drop, we will have a new gold rush opportunity.

-access to people is in some cases only possible by internet on cell phones.
+In some cases access to people is only possible via the Internet on cell phones.

 We need to find that adhesive.

-Accept, most jobs in the future will not come from big business.
-It will come for small 1-3 people companies.
-Most of which will use the internet to sell and provide.
+Accept that most jobs in the future will not come from big companies.
+It will come from small 1-3 people businesses.
+Most of which will use the Internet to sell and provide.

-This means, at some point, every person leaving school will all start a small company of sorts.
+This means, at some point, every person leaving school will all start a small business of sorts.

-We could create a youth with the tools needed to excel in the future.
-Not only locally, but internationally.
+We could create a youth with the tools required to excel in the future; not only locally, but internationally.

-It cost me R3000 to start my website design company using a PPC campaign.
-It is now the market leader for its target clients, completing over 2000 projects a year.
-That means I have directly been involved with over 14 000 companies online presence.
+It cost me R3000 to start my web design company using a PPC campaign.
+It is now the market leader for its target clients, concluding over 2000 projects yearly.
+That means I have directly been involved with over 14 000 companies’ online presence.
 Most of which have no idea who I am.

 What did Bill Gates invent?
 Nothing.
 Nothing at all.